 All students are expected to comply with campus/CSU policies regarding COVID precautions.
-Rview President Papazian's August 2, 2021 directive and the resources below to ensure that you understand and follow current policies and guidelines.
+Review the resources below to ensure that you understand and follow current policies and guidelines.

-- SJSU Health Advisories: Vaccination and Testing page has information regarding campus and CSU vaccination and/or testing policies - SJSU Health Center: Vaccine Requirements page includes additional information about vaccine requirements, reporting, etc. - SJSU Health/Safety Protocols page contains information regarding the university's steps, as well as your responsibilities as a SJSU community member, to prevent the spread of COVID among students, faculty, and staff - SJSU Symptom Check Tool allows you to do a quick self-check for symptoms - SJSU Health Advisories: Resources page contains links to COVID-related information from both the university and outside sources
+- SJSU Health Advisories main page - SJSU Health Advisories: Vaccination page has information regarding campus and CSU vaccination and/or testing policies - SJSU Health Center: Vaccine Requirements page includes additional information about vaccine requirements, reporting, etc. - SJSU Health/Safety Protocols page contains information regarding the university's steps, as well as your responsibilities as a SJSU community member, to prevent the spread of COVID among students, faculty, and staff - SJSU Symptom Check Tool allows you to do a quick self-check for symptoms - SJSU Health Advisories: Resources page contains links to COVID-related information from both the university and outside sources